wmatthew/matthews_web/eleventy/projects/36-triangles.md

 * 6x6 grid with 9 pieces
 * Every combination of width and height up to 3x3
 * Colors based on aspect ratio

+### Physical properties

+* Rounded corners
-* Box to hold pieces for storage vs flip open and play/experiment
+* Two-part box to hold pieces for storage vs flip open and play/experiment
+* Holes in both lid and base

 ## Finding An Interesting Challenge